 We also provided some upskilling and consultation services in data science for the analytics teams in HEE, introducing some analysts to the power of no-code ML with Microsoft Azure ML.

-You can read in more detail about the techniques we employed in this project, from analytics to machine learning, deep learning, and survival analysis, in this article.
+You can read in more detail about the techniques we employed in this project, from analytics to machine learning, deep learning, and survival analysis, in this article on predicting employee attrition.